What Is "Wastewater Pretreatment"?

 prevent interference with the operation of your wastewater treatment plant

-prevent the introduction of pollutants that could pass through your wastewater treatment plant untreated into the receiving body of water
+prevent the introduction of pollutants that could pass through your wastewater treatment plant untreated and into the receiving body of water

 improve opportunities for reuse or recycling of wastewater and sewage sludge

 prevent the introduction of pollutants that could cause health or safety problems to the public or the environment

 The Pretreatment Program is part of the Texas Pollutant Discharge Elimination System (TPDES) program to control the pollutants discharged into sewer systems and to reduce the amount of pollutants released into the environment.